16 gang takedowns so far this year credited to NYPD Gun Violence Suppression Division

 Leaders of the Gun Violence Suppression Division say there have been 16 gang takedowns this year.

-"You have one of these guys that comes in front of you, one is arrested nine times," Adams said.
-"I think the judge should make the determination, this person presents an imminent threat to the city.
-I'm hoping they reexamine that in the next legislative cycle because we have to close some of those loopholes that are dealing with public safety."
+"The courts have to prosecute," Adams said.
+"Judges have to make sure they stay in.
+The picture that's emerging after the shooting, after the arrest, after being let go, you know what they do?
+They go do another shooting."

-They also emphasized the division's focus on removing "alpha" gang members or those that are actually pulling the trigger and committing crimes.
+They also emphasized the division's focus on removing "alpha" gang members, or those who are actually pulling the trigger and committing crimes.

-"It's a combined effort of the men and women that are police officers, they want to go after the bad guys," Adams said.
+"It's a combined effort of the men and women that are police officers," he said.
+"They want to go after the bad guys."

 The mayor is also working with the mayors of other major cities across the country to come up with a plan in response to any action the Supreme Court takes on conceal carry laws.

 "This keeps me up at night," Adams said.
-"If this right to carry goes through the supreme court, becomes the law of the land, could you imagine being on the 4 train, someone having a .9 mm expose?
-Everyone on the train is carrying.
+"If this right to carry goes through the Supreme Court, becomes the law of the land, could you imagine being on the 4 train, someone having a .9 mm exposed?
+Everyone on the train is carrying?
 This is not the wild wild West.
 This law is frightening to think we are even thinking about that."

 ----------